 There are a variety of rules and regulations that dictate how the parks must be managed.
 These laws and regulations help us protect park resources while also providing visitors with a safe and enjoyable experience.

+Federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.
 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit our state’s website:

-(Select Penal Code, Chapter 46.
+Texas Constitution and Statutes (Select Penal Code, Chapter 46.
 Weapons)

 Federal law also prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances.

 Climbing is ProhibitedTechnical Rock Climbing is prohibited in ALL areas of the park.
 Most of the limestone rock within Guadalupe Mountains National Park is highly fractured and friable.
 These conditions create a situation where the rock is loosely jointed and easily dislodged, resulting in far less than desirable climbing conditions.
 Technical climbing activities are those that include the use of technical aids, including rappelling or unaided free climbing of cliff faces done without utilizing technical aids.